CtrlK

 Progressive Disclosure

 Monolithic wall of text with no references to external files.
-All content—tool API reference, use cases, security standards, protocol descriptions—is inlined in a single document.
+All content—tool API reference, use cases, security standards, quality standards, protocol descriptions—is inlined in a single document.
 The API reference alone should be in a separate file, and the use cases/security sections add bulk without aiding task execution.

 1 / 3